Thomas Walker & Son

 Thomas Walker & Son were inventors and makers of nautical instruments in the 19th and 20th centuries.
-The firm made one of the most commonly used navigation instruments, the ‘log’ which allowed sailors to measure distance at sea, one of the main measurements used in nautical navigation.
+The firm made one of the most commonly used navigation instruments, the 'log' which allowed sailors to measure distance at sea, one of the main measurements used in nautical navigation.
 The firm was founded by Thomas Walker in Birmingham in the 1830s.

 Thomas Walker

 Thomas Walker was born in London in 1805.
 Before the age of ten he left home to find work in Stoke-on-Trent in the Potteries.
 He began his working life in the pottery industry, first as a labourer then later as a print assistant, when he revealed early signs of inventive skill by devising a rubber system for printing.

 He was then apprenticed to a clockmaker which then grew into self-employment sustaining a struggling business as a clockmaker and repairer of watches and music boxes.
-His interest in nautical instruments was inspired by his uncle Edward Massey (1768-1852), who had invented and patented the first successful mechanical depth sounding machine and more importantly, the ship’s log known as ‘the Massey log’.
+His interest in nautical instruments was inspired by his uncle Edward Massey (1768-1852), who had invented and patented the first successful mechanical depth sounding machine and more importantly, the ship's log known as 'the Massey log'.

-The Massey Log
+Massey Log

 The Massey Log was a significant improvement over the traditional wooden log, a rudimentary device consisting of a piece of timber dropped from the stern of a ship, the speed of its movement measured by counting the number of knots tied in the line to which it was attached.
 This process did not give an accurate measurement, but it was the best method available at the time.
-The term ‘knot’ as a measure of speed through the water arose from this system.
+The term 'knot' as a measure of speed through the water arose from this system.

 The Massey log consisted of a rotating metal screw which turned as the ship moved through the water.
-The revolutions of the screw, or ‘rotator’ were registered on dials, which were part of the mechanism in the water.
-The purpose of the ship's log (or Chip log) was to measure the distance travelled by a ship through the water, crucial information in maritime navigation.
+The revolutions of the screw, or 'rotator' were registered on dials, which were part of the mechanism in the water.
+The purpose of the ship's log (or chip log) was to measure the distance travelled by a ship through the water, crucial information in maritime navigation.
 An instrument capable of measuring distance accurately was vital, alongside a compass, a clock and maritime charts in the safe and accurate navigation of the seas.